nagsenk/GADLRuleBased/README.md

-Some of our source code are adapted from https://github.com/ChenRocks/fast_abs_rl.
+This is our approach to combine conventional techniques like Evolutionary Algorithms, Rule Based Systems with the contemporary approaches like Deep Learning which require relatively compute intensive training.

-Please refer to the requirements.txt for the full dependencies.
+We are motivated by the work on those models wherein review summarization and sentiment classification are done in a joint framework and mutually benefit each other in improving the performance.
+Some portion of our source code are adapted from https://github.com/ChenRocks/fast_abs_rl, https://github.com/kenchan0226/dual_view_review_sum .

-## Datasets
+## Datasets Used

-The followings are the URLs of our preprocessed versions of the datasets used. https://www.dropbox.com/s/2b5ueuj6bqpfyvh/min_4_reviews_Sports_and_Outdoors_5.tar.gz?dl=0 https://www.dropbox.com/s/bf1im78iz0cvpta/min_4_Toys_and_Games_5.tar.gz?dl=0 https://www.dropbox.com/s/52wyjfz1xz4oeb4/min_4_Home_and_Kitchen_5.tar.gz?dl=0 https://www.dropbox.com/s/a17hub5m1osdukw/min_4_Movies_and_TV_5.tar.gz?dl=0
+The datasets used can be found at the below URLs https://www.dropbox.com/s/2b5ueuj6bqpfyvh/min_4_reviews_Sports_and_Outdoors_5.tar.gz?dl=0 https://www.dropbox.com/s/bf1im78iz0cvpta/min_4_Toys_and_Games_5.tar.gz?dl=0 https://www.dropbox.com/s/52wyjfz1xz4oeb4/min_4_Home_and_Kitchen_5.tar.gz?dl=0 https://www.dropbox.com/s/a17hub5m1osdukw/min_4_Movies_and_TV_5.tar.gz?dl=0

-If you use these datasets, **Please cite one or both of the following papers**:
+In case you use these datasets, **Please cite the following papers**:

 ```
 Ups and downs: Modeling the visual evolution of fashion trends with one-class collaborative filtering